What Is CentOS – A Beginner’s Guide

 A new major CentOS Linux version usually consists of a large batch of updates, with smaller improvements in-between releases.
 On the other hand, each CentOS Stream revision includes any upcoming minor RHEL updates.

 However, the CentOS project has decided to discontinue CentOS Linux.
-This means that the current users will need to migrate their systems to a different path like CentOS Stream.
+Users can migrate their systems to a different path like CentOS Stream.
 The CentOS community will continue collaborating on other open-source Linux distributions as part of the CentOS Stream project.
+If you choose Hostinger VPS hosting, you will get the CentOS 9 Stream version.

 CentOS Linux vs Red Hat Enterprise Linux